top of page

 The verb 'fathom' has a maritime etymology, originating from the Old English word 'fæðmian,' which meant 'to encircle with one's arms' or 'to embrace.'
 This term was primarily used in the context of measuring the depth of water, as sailors would drop a weighted line into the sea and use their outstretched arms to gauge the distance between the surface and the weight.
 The word 'fathom' then evolved to represent a unit of measurement equal to six feet, which was a common depth measurement for sailors.
 Metaphorically, 'fathom' came to signify understanding or comprehending something deeply or thoroughly, especially when it is complex or profound, much like the way one would embrace and measure the depths of the ocean.
 This nautical etymology beautifully illustrates the concept of grasping the profound or the mysterious, akin to measuring the fathomless depths of the sea.

-Find the meaning of fathom
+Quiz: Find the meaning of the verb fathom:

 Try Again!